 What is AIRE?

-AIRE (acronym for Anagrafe Italiani Residenti all’Estero) is a register of Italians living abroad.
+AIRE (acronym for Anagrafe Italiani Residenti all’Estero) is a registry of Italians living abroad.

 First established in 1988, it essentially holds the personal data, including address and vital records, of Italian citizens living outside of Italy.

-AIRE is managed directly by a person’s Italian municipality (or comune) of origin on the basis of information passed on from consular authorities abroad.
+AIRE records are managed directly by a person’s Italian municipality (or comune) of origin based on information provided by consular authorities abroad.

 Who needs to register?

-Registration with AIRE is mandatory for the following two categories:
+Registration with AIRE is mandatory for the following two categories of people:

-For people moving abroad, the registration request must be submitted to the relevant consular office within 90 days of arrival in the consulate’s jurisdiction.
+For people relocating abroad from Italy, the registration request must be submitted with the nearest Italian consulate within 90 days of arrival in the consulate’s jurisdiction.

 AIRE registration is not required in the following cases:

-• Permanent civil servants and State employees serving abroad
+- Permanent civil servants and State employees working abroad

 Why should I register?